C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/stream.rst

 StreamFork
 ^^^^^^^^^^

-This utile take its input stream and duplicate it outputCount times.
+This utility takes its input stream and duplicates it ``outputCount`` times.

 .. code-block:: scala